csb324/ninarith-notes/Session Recaps/Session-41.md

 We've run afoul of someone she has a terse relationship with [[Threthdia Scrivit]].
 Says her purposes are cross to hers, and would happy to lend us assistance.
 Recommends we act soon for our own best interest, that she doesn't take be slighted lightly.

-Says she can diminsh some of [[Threthdia Scrivit]]'s capabilities if we give [[The Curator]] advance notice, and she can make [[Freya]] able to talk to her whenever she likes.
+Says she can diminish some of [[Threthdia Scrivit]]'s capabilities if we give [[The Curator]] advance notice, and she can make [[Freya]] able to talk to her whenever she likes.
 Pricked between her shoulders, creates a small procelain mask, and says all you have to do is think their name and they can communicate.
 Recommends we let her feel secure before we fight her, that the [[The Beauties of Shadow]] can be a bit cocky, but they've likely filled their ranks.
 We should accept her dinner invitation.
-Called her Grandmother Renthendi.
+Called her [[Grandmother Renthendi]].
 Thinks we should be careful about more banderhobbs - that they might try to leave with one of us if they believe they're losing a fight.

-[[Freya]] also asked if she'd seen the symbol from her letter, and said she'd look into it.
+[[Freya]] also asked if she'd seen the symbol from her [[Freya's Mysterious Letter]], and said she'd look into it.

 She wakes up to tell us about it -- [[Adrienne Spout|Adrienne]] senses that the mark is desecrated.
 We talked about maybe being careful in the future with [[The Curator]].